 What is a WSSI?

-It is important to remember that the WSSI is not the process itself, and that if the process is broken, the existence of a WSSI will not fix it.
+There is also no “WSSI process“.
+WSSI is not the process itself and if your stock management process is broken, the existence of a WSSI will not fix it.

 Let’s put the question another way; how are you operating without a WSSI?